 Google lowered its salaries in North Carolina.
-Now workers are protesting
+Now workers are protesting.

 Google’s workforce has historically been concentrated in the San Francisco Bay area, one of the most expensive places to live in the country.
 But in 2020, the company said it would double down on hiring in a broader range of locations, in part to help increase the diversity of the company’s workforce.

-In a 2020 blog post, Chief Executive Officer Sundar Pichai mentioned Atlanta, Chicago and Washington D.C. as places they are hiring to help increase the number of Black employees at the company.
+In a 2020 blog post, Chief Executive Officer Sundar Pichai mentioned Atlanta, Chicago and Washington, D.C., as places they are hiring to help increase the number of Black employees at the company.
 In 2021, 4.4 percent of Google’s workforce was Black, compared to 3.7 percent the year before, according to the company’s annual diversity report.

 “In our annual review, we found that our compensation guidelines in the Research Triangle region exceeded the market pay benchmarks, so we made adjustments to align with the local market.
-Employees working there have not seen a reduction in salary or in their existing equity grants,” said Google spokeswoman Shannon Newbury.
+Employees working there have not seen a reduction in salary or in their existing equity grants,” said Google spokeswoman Shannon Newberry.
 “Our goal is to always pay at the top of the local market.”

 Tech giants in recent years have sprawled across the nation in search of additional — and sometimes cheaper — talent.
 Amazon conducted a nationwide “HQ2” beauty search before landing on Northern Virginia.
 Tesla is moving its headquarters to Texas.
 And Google, Facebook and other giants have opened offices in major cities across the country.